Nilssten/web-status-checker/README.md

 2. (Optional) Create and activate a virtual environment
 3. Run webcrawler.py via the built-in terminal or Run menu If no arguments are provided, it will prompt you for:

 	•	A starting URL

 	•	Whether to follow internal links (yes / no)

+    •	Whether to fail if broken links are found (yes / no)

 If you're using Miniconda inside PyCharm, make sure:
 - Your project interpreter is set to the correct Conda environment